diogowolff/ag-monopoly/README.md

 - `plot_equilibrium_figures.m`: plots the figures.
 Uses `plotFunctions/plotEquilibriumAndOptimum.m` as an auxiliary function for some figures.
 - `plot_monopolist_figures.m`: plots the figures specific to monopoly.
 Uses `plotFunctions/plotMonopolist.m` as an auxiliary function for some figures.

-## `./resultsRemoteCode`

-Contains the code from resultsAndPlots adapted to run in a machine with more cores; this isn't fully tested yet and i'm not sure if it runs faster than the former code.
-The files are all the same except for remote_code_parallel instead of calculations_parallel.

 ## `./plotFunctions`